 An RF Bridge is used in the experiments to measure the signal travelling in one direction within a coaxial cable.
 There are several different types of Bridges and Directional Couplers that can be used to make directional measurements but the RF Bridge intended to be used for these experiments is made specifically for this purpose and is of a Tandem Transformer type.
-The RF Bridge uses a termination to balance to 50 Ohms and and does not work properly if used at other impedances and this characteristic is used as partial proof of the measured transmission lines being 50 Ohms.
+The RF Bridge uses a termination to balance to 50 Ohms and and does not work properly if used at another impedance and this characteristic is used as partial proof of the measured transmission lines being 50 Ohms.

 B.2) Circuit Description - Transformer Configuration